chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 |----------------|------------------------|
 | leader         | 0.0822                 |

 The `certain iceberg` and `certain not iceberg` baseline models can be thought of as the worst we can do, without having access to the labels and guessing completely wrong each time.
-We can infer that there are more iceberg examples than ships in the testing set, as confirmed by a constant prediction of just `< 0.5` being worse than a constant guess of `0.5`.
+We can also infer that there are more ship examples than icebergs in the testing set, as confirmed by a constant prediction of `0.469` being slightly better than a constant guess of `0.5`.

 Another benchmark is how a "vanilla" neural network would perform.
 By vanilla, we essentially mean a [multilayer perception](https://en.wikipedia.org/wiki/Multilayer_perceptron), with 3 fully connected layers of fully-connected does: one layer is the input, one the hidden, and one is the output, which consists of a single node.
 A picture is instructive in this case: